EduardoFontenele/script_basics/README.md

 - Modify the `alias.txt` file to add your own aliases
 - Edit `configure.sh` to install additional tools as needed

+## Included Development Tools

+### Java Development
+- OpenJDK 21
+- Maven
+- Gradle

+### JavaScript Development
+- Node.js (via NVM)
+- npm (bundled with Node.js)
+- Bun JavaScript runtime

+### C/C++ Development
+- GCC (GNU Compiler Collection)
+- G++ (GNU C++ Compiler)

 ## Notes

 - The script requires superuser permissions to install packages
-- Changes to .zshrc or .bashrc files will be applied the next time you open a terminal
+- Changes to shell configuration files will be applied the next time you open a terminal or source the file
+- Node.js is installed using NVM, allowing easy version management

 ---